Neuraxio/New-Empty-Python-Project-Base/README.md

 > This is just what you need to start a new Python project.

 Simply use this project template to start new python projects.

+## Usage

-Rename the "project" folder and all references to this folder to customize your project name.
+1. Rename the `project/` folder and all references to this folder to customize your project name.
+2. You can run tests by running `pytest` in the root, or by running `python3 setup.py test`.
+Code coverage is enabled by default.
+3. Start coding in your renamed project folder and add tests under the `testing/` folder!

 ## License